Galley Bay Beach#7 in Best Things To Do in Antigua

-Visitors who are not guests at the resort are welcome to spend the day at the beaches, although there is no access to the onsite facilities.
+Visitors who are not guests at the resort are welcome to spend the day at the beach for free, although there is no access to the on-site facilities.

 More Best Things To Do in Antigua

 Wear some comfortable shoes and make the hike from Galleon Beach in English Harbour to the summit of Shirley Heights.
 On a clear day, the panorama (located approximately 492 feet above sea level) affords views of the southern island of Guadeloupe and the active volcano Montserrat, which recent visitors called simply breathtaking.

 It's a challenging hike up to the lookout and the Antiguan heat makes early morning the best time to make the trek.
 If you're not up for the task, you can also hop in a taxi – a recommendation from many past visitors.
 The popular Shirley Heights Lookout Restaurant & Bar rests at the summit.
 Come prepared to party on Sundays from 4 to 10 p.m., when local bands perform Caribbean music live, the barbecue is fired up and drinks are flowing.
 Be prepared for crowds, though.
 Recent travelers warned that, while worth it for the awe-inspiring sunset views, this party gets packed.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.